 - Set value for Maximum licenses to consume per item per pass licensing count

 Default value = 1.
 This allows up to 10GB to be migrated.
-For example: If migrating all Public Folders, using a forward slash ( / ), and the total data size = 39GB, then increase this value to 4, otherwise the migration will pause at 10GB.
+For example: If migrating all Public Folders, using a forward slash ( / ), and the total data size = 39GB, then increase this value to 4, otherwise the migration will stop at 10GB.
 KB004890

 - Under Performance:

 For fastest migration speeds, select the Data Center that is closest to your Hosted Exchange Provider.
 KB004268